Shopify/liquid/_basics/handle.md

 title: Handles
 ---

-# Handles

-<a id="topofpage"></a>

-## What is a handle
+### What is a handle

 The handle is used to access the attributes of a Liquid object.
 By default, it is the object's title in lowercase with any spaces and special characters replaced by hyphens (-).
-Every object in Liquid (product, collection, blog, link list) has a handle.

 For example, a page with the title "About Us" can be accessed in Liquid via its handle <tt>about-us</tt> as shown below: